 There are some stipulations in the Pacts of Omar that are denoted to demean the dhimmis.
 Amid those, the dhimmis have to speak in a different manner than the Muslims, and to evade from using honorific names, and to avoid Arabic scriptures on their seals as well dress in distinctive garb.

-The settings around the origin of the law requiring non-Muslims to distinguish themselves in dress are revealingly different.
+The settings around the origin of the law requiring non-Muslims to distinguish themselves in the dress are revealingly different.

 This shows that this condition was not invented by Arabs to humiliate or degrade non-Muslims.
-But it intended to preserve the difference in the outer looks that the locals were used to before the conquests.
+But it intended to preserve the difference in the exterior looks that the locals were used to before the conquests.

 Even then, in contrast to Europe, there is no indicating that Muslims feared contracting impurity through intimacy with Jews and Christians, they could marry women and eat their meat.